 Building a “lookalike” audience is simple using Adentro due to the tremendous amount of data we are able to capture and aggregate on the people who have previously visited your establishment.

 In addition to the people who have walked into your business, Adentro has assembled a network of over 47 million other users, many of whom have shopping patterns and preferences that closely match the guests who already frequent your location.
 You can use our platform to directly target these ultra-primed prospects.

-We have personally seen businesses thrive when they use the restaurant marketing ideas presented above.
-If you’d like to learn more about any of the strategies discussed in this article, please don’t hesitate to contact the Adentro team to discuss: Email: email@example.com or Call: (800) 807-WiFi (9434)
+We have personally seen businesses thrive when they use the restaurant marketing strategies presented above.
+If you’d like to learn more about any of the ideas discussed in this article, please don’t hesitate to contact the Adentro team to discuss: Email: email@example.com or Call: (800) 807-WiFi (9434)